tanaysh7/Classifier_Service/README.md

 # Heroku Django Classifier Service

-A web serive that returns predictions from a pre-trained machine learning model.
+A web service that returns predictions from a pre-trained machine learning model.

 Load a **TF-IDF vectorizer**, a pickled **MLP Classifier model** and predict a class, based on text passed in url parameters.